Moab rafting available daily – Book Now!

 Trip Overview

-Join Red River Adventures For the Best Slot Canyon Tours Moab Has to Offer.
-Medieval Chamber may have the BIG rappels, but Chamisa’Canyon’s draw is the “interesting” nature of the hiking and its beauty!
-This is a great option for a hot day and a classic example of a water-carved Utah canyon, with twists, turns, and slides among the sandstone.
+Join Red River Adventures for the best Slot Canyon Tours in MoabMedieval Chamber may have the BIG rappels, but Chamisa Canyon’s draw is the adventurous hiking and its beauty!
+This is a great option for a hot day and a classic example of a water-carved Utah canyon, with twists, turns, and slides through the sandstone.

 Highlights